Coronavirus Disease (COVID-19): What You Need to Know About Its Impact on Moms and Babies

 If you have a fever or cough, you may have COVID-19.
 Call your health care provider and ask what you should do.
 You may also want to review the CDC’s self-checker tool.

 Monitor your symptoms.
-If you get any of the followings signs, get medical care right away:
+If you notice any of the followings signs and symptoms, get medical care right away:

 Difficulty breathing or shortness of breath